 During the first week of school, your child will bring home an individual Emergency Form and a student release/emergency release form.
-Please read, complete and return this to school by the end of the 1st week of school.
+Please read, complete, and return this to your child's classroom teacher as soon as possible.
 It is important for the school to have these forms available in order to contact you or a designated relative/friend in case of illness, accident, or an emergency.